How do you perform your best daily?

-"Recovery and Maintenance,” We hear these terms often in just about every area of our lives: from improving your fitness and athletic performance and handling stressful professions to maintaining your health with a strong immune system.
-Typically, most people in the military/law enforcement fitness and health genre ask about how to get stronger for Fitness Tests while working long and stressful hours.
-While recently, many military members and police officers ask about recovery and maintenance plans to better perform at their job in combat situations.
+"Recovery and maintenance."
+You hear these terms often in just about every area of our lives: from improving your fitness and athletic performance and handling stressful professions to maintaining your health with a strong immune system.
+Typically, most people in the military/law enforcement fitness and health genre ask about how to get stronger for Fitness Tests while working long, stressful hours.
+Many military members and police officers recently have asked about recovery and maintenance plans to better perform at their job in combat situations.

 - Suppress the digestive system

 What you put into your body matters for mind and body performance, as well as your ability to recover.
-Foods rich in protein/good fats (amino acids, omega 3 fatty acids), carbohydrates (fruits, vegetables, anti-oxidants, multi-grains) all are required for you to healthfully deal with balancing out the stress hormones in our bodies.
+Foods rich in protein/good fats (amino acids, omega 3 fatty acids), carbohydrates (fruits, vegetables, antioxidants, multigrains) are required for you to deal healthfully with balancing out the stress hormones in our bodies.

 - Boiled eggs

 - Nuts -- peanuts, almonds, etc. Sources of good fats, too.